 In light of what Ligeti related of the layerings and reflections, the doublings, it's easy to see why Kubrick would have thought this appropriate music to accompany certain shinings in the film.

 But have you considered that there may not be any real windows in Kubrick's The Shining except the bathroom window out of which Danny crawls?
 By design, the only seeming possible real windows we have in the hotel are those in the lobby and the Colorado Lounge.
 But have you seen any exterior windows that are anything like those we find in the lobby and the Colorado Lounge?
-I mean, not that Stanley had an exterior set built on lot and not like he didn't already have those big stained glass windows from the Colorado Lounge already on tap which could have found a home in that exterior set...
+I mean, it's not like Stanley didn't have these windows and couldn't have used them for the exterior set?
+Or it's not like he couldn't have had windows like them in the exterior set.
+For some reason he didn't.

 I'm serious.
 I don't think there is any real window in the Overlook except for the bathroom window.
 Rather than saying of the exterior set, "well, it may have been too much trouble to give the Colorado Lounge or the lobby a home in it and make it look like they even possibly exist", why not instead say of it, "why the hell did Kubrick make the exterior set in such a way that it couldn't possibly be the facade of either the lobby or the Colorado Lounge?"